DeborahK/Angular-GettingStarted/README.md

 If that does not resolve your issue, please post to the [discussion board for the course](https://app.pluralsight.com/library/courses/angular-2-getting-started-update/discussion)

 NOTE: The installation was tested using node v6.5.0 and npm 3.10.6.

+If you want to work through the course without downloading npm or any of the libraries, try the course with Stackblitz by following this link: https://stackblitz.com/github/DeborahK/Angular-GettingStarted/tree/master/APM-Start

+Click the "Fork" button in the upper right to make a copy, then follow along with the course using Stackblitz instead.